- First a quick, printable introduction.

-- studies – series of tutorials for creating scripts
+- Studies is a series of tutorials for creating scripts.

 Be still, and norns will awaken.

 There’s a small light near the power plug.
 ORANGE means power.
 WHITE means disk access.